-In its short time open, POST Houston has become a must-see destination in the city.
-The old Barbara Jordan post office building, renovated and reopened in 2021, now offers a diverse range of cuisines, events, a concert hall, and a stunning view of Houston’s downtown skyline.
-Let’s get into it!
+POST Houston has become a must-see destination in the city.
+Once the hub of the city's U.S. mail system, the historic Barbara Jordan post office was renovated and reopened in 2021.
+Now it offers a diverse range of cuisines, fun events, a concert venue, and a stunning view of Houston’s downtown skyline.
+Plus, a new museum that merges audio and visual art with a nightclub experience.

 Bring Your Stretchy Pants

 POST Houston’s food court is not your typical mall food court.
-You’ll find a range of cuisines that represent the diversity of Houston so well, it’ll take you multiple trips to taste it all.
+You’ll find a range of cuisines that reflect the diversity of Houston.
+So, it’ll take you multiple trips to savor it all.
 Stop by ChòpnBlọk, a West African restaurant that has gained national recognition.
 Grab a bite at East Side King, which offers globally influenced Japanese street food and is run by award-winning chef Paul Qui.
 I’m always savoring the empanadas at Taco Fuego.
-When all is said and done, grab dessert at Lucy Pearl’s and you won't be disappointed.
+When all is said and done, grab some dessert at Flower & Cream.
+Think artisan ice cream with lots of sprinkles that will make your inner child smile 🍦

-- Chef Ope Amosu discussed his vision for ChòpnBlọk.
-[City Cast Houston 🎧]
+- Chef Ope Amosu shares his bold vision for West African food in Houston.

 The Skyline View

-You can’t make a trip to POST without going up to the roof to look at the skyline.
-This five-acre roof isn’t just a place for a nice selfie, but also where you can relax and enjoy a range of events.
+You can’t make a trip to POST without visiting the roof to check out the skyline.
+This five-acre roof isn’t just a place for a nice selfie.
+It's a great spot to relax and enjoy a range of events.
 Grab a beer or cocktail at their mobile bar on the weekends.
 Jam to their live DJ or buy tickets for a concert series.
-Check out their free yoga and zumba classes offered monthly.
+Check out their free classes and performances — from yoga and Zumba to line dancing and poetry, there's something for virtually all tastes.
 You can also schedule a tour of their one-acre urban food farm.

 The Music Hall